Japan coronavirus cases hit 1,000 mark as Tokyo insists Olympics on track

 In separate statements on Wednesday, Japan’s biggest carrier, ANA Holdings (9202.T), and rival Japan Airlines Co (9201.T) said they would cancel some domestic flights between March 6-12 due to slower demand.

-Reporting by Chris Gallagher, Makiko Yamazaki, Sakura Murakami, Jack Tarrant, Antoni Slodkowski and David Dolan in Tokyo; Additional reporting by Stephanie Ulmer-Nebehay in Geneva; Editing by Lincoln Feast and Nick Macfie
+Reporting by Chris Gallagher, Makiko Yamazaki, Sakura Murakami, Jack Tarrant, Antoni Slodkowski and David Dolan in Tokyo; Additional reporting by Stephanie Ulmer-Nebehay in; Editing by Lincoln Feast and Mark Heinrich